 The passing of a spouse can create various legal consequences for the surviving spouse or domestic partner.
 In some cases, a deceased spouse/partner may leave the other spouse/partner property through a will or trust; in other cases, the surviving spouse/partner may get the title to the deceased’s property by operation of law.
-Generally, when someone dies, his or her estate is transferred to others, either by will or by the state’s intestacy laws, after the debts of the estate are settled.
-This is done through a legal process known as probate.
-In the case of a spouse/partner, he or she may be able to simplify this process by filing a California probate spousal property petition
+When someone dies, his or her estate is transferred to others, either by will or by the state’s intestacy laws, after the debts of the estate are settled.
+This legal process is known as probate.
+In the case of a spouse/partner, he or she may be able to simplify this process by filing a California spousal property petition in probate court.

 Usually, any community property owned by a married couple automatically passes to the surviving spouse.
 In addition, a spouse may leave property to a surviving spouse by will.
 Even though the surviving spouse then owns the property, titles and other documents may need to be transferred.
-Filing a California probate spousal property petition is a helpful way to get a judicial recognition or confirmation of property ownership by court order, which designates the share of community or semi-community property the surviving spouse/partner owns, and the share of the deceased spouse’s/partner’s property belonging to the surviving spouse/partner.
+A California spousal property petition is a simple way to confirm property ownership by judicial recognition or confirmation.
+The court order will designate the share of community or semi-community property the surviving spouse/partner owns, and the share of the deceased spouse’s/partner’s property belonging to the surviving spouse/partner.
 This order prevents the need to go through full probate proceedings.

-Who Can File a California Probate Spousal Property Petition?
+Who Can File a California Spousal Property Petition?

 There are only a few people who can file a spousal property petition.
 These are:

 - The surviving spouse;

 To start the filing, a surviving spouse/partner must fill out a form and file it with the clerk of the court.
 The spousal property petition is filed in the county in where the decedent lived or owned property.
 When submitting the documents, you must attach the deceased’s will, if one exists, and any other agreements showing to whom the property subject to the petition belongs.